GolamMostafa1004/homeassistant-iotopen/README.md

         fr.json
         ar.json

+Restart Home Assistant

-2️⃣ Restart Home Assistant
+Restart Home Assistant to load the integration.

-After copying the folder, restart Home Assistant.

-3️⃣ Add the Integration
+Add the Integration

-In Home Assistant:
+Navigate to:

 Settings → Devices & Services → Add Integration → IoT Open

-Enter:

-Base URL

-Installation ID

-API Key

-Home Assistant will now automatically discover all FunctionX items and create entities.
+Enter the Base URL, Installation ID, and API Key for your IoT Open installation.

+Entities will be discovered and created automatically.

-🤝 Contributing
+Contributing

-Contributions, improvements, and suggestions are welcome!
+Contributions are welcome.
-Feel free to open issues or submit pull requests.
+Please feel free to submit issues, feature requests, or pull requests to improve this integration.

-📄 License
+License

-This project is available under the MIT License.
+This project is licensed under the MIT License.
 See the LICENSE file for details.